codio/startup-test/README.md

 ##General

 - Import the repo using Create Project
+- Access the Run menu where all the following steps are configured in the .codio file

+The tests can be manually if required.
+Follow these steps:

 - Open a Terminal Window
 - Type `parts search` and check output